U.S. Charges Former Intelligence Analyst With Leaking Classified Data To Reporter

 "While employed as a cleared defense contractor for NGA, Hale printed from his Top Secret computer 36 documents, including 23 documents unrelated to his work at NGA.
 Of the 23 documents unrelated to his work at NGA, Hale provided at least 17 to the reporter and/or the reporter's online news outlet, which published the documents in whole or in part.
 Eleven of the published documents were marked as Top Secret or Secret."

 The indictment does not identify the reporter by name.
-But it mentions that the journalist made a documentary about the U.S. military's use of drones, and that the reporter was a scheduled speaker at "a Washington, D.C. restaurant/bookstore" on or about April 29, 2013.
+But it says the reporter made a documentary about the U.S. military's use of drones, and was a scheduled speaker at "a Washington, D.C. restaurant/bookstore" on or about April 29, 2013.

+Those details point to Jeremy Scahill, a founding editor of The Intercept and former reporter for The Nation who wrote a book called Dirty Wars and produced a documentary of the same name, about U.S. drone campaigns in Afghanistan and operations in other countries.
+On the evening of April 29, 2013, Scahill was the featured speaker at the Busboys and Poets bookstore in Washington.
+And The Intercept published lengthy investigative stories about America's drone programs on dates mentioned in the indictment.

+The Intercept has not confirmed whether it is the news outlet in question, or whether Scahill is the reporter mentioned.
+But the organization issued a statement about the charges against the "alleged drone strike whistleblower" shortly after news of Hale's arrest emerged.

+"This is a new phenomenon in America, and people think it's somehow normal," Risen said.
+"But it's not normal."

+As for the federal allegations that Hale improperly handled classified documents, Risen said, "That's what sources do.
+Sources provide information to reporters."

-The FBI office in Baltimore says it handled the investigation of Hale, and that FBI agents in Tennessee arrested him Thursday morning.
+The FBI office in Baltimore says it led the investigation of Hale, and that FBI agents in Tennessee arrested him Thursday morning.
 His case is being handled by the U.S. District Court for Virginia's Eastern District.

+Hale could face up to 50 years in prison if he's convicted of the five charges against him, which range from disclosure of classified intelligence to theft of government property.
+He was expected to appear in federal court in Nashville later Thursday.

 A FBI Baltimore investigation.
 We thank our teammates @FBIMemphis for arresting the subject this morning. https://t.co/xSiuRUM6uX— FBI Baltimore (@FBIBaltimore) May 9, 2019

-Investigators found evidence in Hale's home that included two thumb drives, the indictment states.
-One contained a page of a document marked "Secret" and the other held software related to Tor, the anonymity service, and the Tails operating system, which is meant to prevent internet spying.
+Investigators found evidence in Hale's home that included two thumb drives, according to the indictment.
+One contained a page of a document marked "Secret" and the other held software related to Tor, the anonymity service, and the Tails operating system, which is meant to prevent Internet spying.
 They also found at least one government document on his home computer, along with contact information for the reporter, the indictment adds.

 The Justice Department says Hale improperly obtained documents that range from secret records about a campaign targeting al-Qaida to PowerPoint presentations about military operations.
-Another document held information about the Terrorist Identities Datamart Environment, or TIDE — the government's stockpile of data that informs federal efforts to screen people who are known or suspected of being involved in terrorism.
+Another document held information about the Terrorist Identities Datamart Environment, or TIDE — the government's stockpile of data that informs federal efforts to screen people who are known to be or are suspected of being involved in terrorism.

 It's not clear what factors led to Hale's arrest years after his alleged crimes.
 The earliest court filings in the case date from March 2019, when a grand jury's sealed indictment of Hale was filed.
 On the same day of that filing, an arrest warrant was issued for Hale.
 With the suspected leaker in custody, the indictment has now been unsealed.

-Court records list Hale's defense attorney as Abbe Lowell, a veteran lawyer who has recently been in the news for representing President Trump's son-in-law, Jared Kushner.
+Court records list Hale's defense attorney as Abbe Lowell, a veteran lawyer who has recently been in the news for representing Trump's son-in-law, Jared Kushner.